Private alcohol rehab treatment offered at Rehab Clinics Group has been designed for effective long-term addiction recovery.

 Addiction to alcohol or alcohol use disorder is characterised by excessive alcohol consumption that eventually leads to the body becoming physically addicted or dependent on alcohol to get through the day and function in a seemingly normal way.
 Long term excessive alcohol consumption also leads to numerous physical, psychological and mental health problems and can even be fatal.

 Rehab Clinics Group offers rehabilitation treatment throughout the UK.
 The residential Inpatient treatment we offer requires you to live within our rehab centre for the treatment’s duration, this is an extremely effective form of treatment that has been responsible for healing addictions throughout the world and has always been at the forefront of addiction recovery.

-We have centres spread across the whole of the UK with treatment in Spain also being an option.
-The centre you choose doesn’t always have to be close to home due to the time spent staying at our facility and the benefits of recovering in a place which is away from the environment which has encouraged your addictive behaviours.
+We have centres spread across the whole of the UK, the centre you choose doesn’t always have to be close to home due to the time spent staying at our facility and the benefits of recovering in a place which is away from the environment which has encouraged your addictive behaviours.

 Our Approach to Alcohol Rehab

 We will prepare a bespoke rehabilitation plan to suit your needs.
 When arriving at one of our rehab centres you will undergo a pre-admission assessment which involves a full physical and psychological examination.
 It is during the examination that you will be required to detail the nature and severity of your addiction to alcohol.
 If you are also using any other substances then this will need to be known to the assessor to make sure you receive the best possible plan.

 When our team has a clearer idea on the severity of your addiction they will be able to prescribe you with a specialised treatment plan that best suits your current needs.
 By carrying out an examination before your treatment starts and coming up with a plan is ideal for knowing what dose of prescription drugs you will need to aid you in the detox process and when the best time would be to start those doses.